smwindecker/mixchar_manuscript/README.md

 ## Problems?

 If you have any problems getting the workflow to run please create an [issue](https://github.com/smwindecker/mixchar_manuscript/issues) and I will endevour to remedy it ASAP.

+Special thank you to [James Camac](https://github.com/jscamac) and [Daniel Falster](https://github.com/dfalster) for assistance in setting up this reproducible workflow.